AbeTavarez/ESCLU/README.md

 ElasticSearch is a schema free, RESTful, NoSQL database that store and indexes JSON documents over HTTP.
 The ESLU program allows you to perform advanced query commands and other useful actions like importing documents in bulk right from your terminal.

-We take advantage of NodeJS core streams and Piping functionalitiesto communicate to with remote services over HTTP.
+_We take advantage of NodeJS core streams and piping functionalities to communicate with remote services over HTTP._

 ## Getting Started